-In this workshop you will be introduced to the principles underpinning the conduct of literature searches for systematic reviews and evidence syntheses:
+In this online workshop you will be introduced to the principles underpinning the conduct of literature searches for systematic reviews and evidence syntheses:

 • Formulating a search strategy to address research questions